l10nmonster/l10nmonster/README.md

 * [TODO] it needs configuration to deal with message formats.
 * [BUG] it doesn't honor the `translatable` attribute.

+### Node JSON Filter

+A filter for JSON files used in Node JS apps using the [i18next](https://www.i18next.com/misc/json-format) format.
+Currently supported are comments, nested keys and plurals.

 ### PO Filter

 ```js